AaronBakerBio/CS103A-Team7/README.md

 - Each team member has to create an html page in the `templates` folder.
 - The html page should have a form and should use the input from this form to send a query to ChatGPT.
-  (ex: a horror story maker which takes the name of the protagonist,antagonist, and the plot as input.
+  (ex: a horror story maker which takes the name of the protagonist, the antagonist, and the plot as input.
 Then displays ChatGPT's response in the html. )

 Current Updates: